JAremko/alpine-vim/alpine-vim-base/README.md

 Vim package from the Alpine repository lacks "pythoninterp"(required for some of my plugins).
 So I made this image with a custom Vim build.
 Also I removed docs, tutorials and other unnecessary parts.
-The whole images size is 25MB.